confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 After running this command, `confluent-hub-components` should contain the Voluble jars.
 If you are running in clustered mode, you must install the connector on every server.

-When you have all the connectors that you would like to use, you can configure ksqlDB to find them, as seen in the next step. ksqlDB cannot add new connectors without restarting its servers.
+When you have all the connectors that you need, configure ksqlDB to find them.

+!!!important
+   You must restart all of the ksqlDB servers to finish installing the new connectors.

 ### Configuring ksqlDB

-You control whether or not ksqlDB uses embedded mode by the server configuration properties that you supply to ksqlDB.
-If any Connect related properties are present (properties prefixed with `ksql.connect.`), ksqlDB will use those and apply them to the embedded Connect server.
-Although embedded mode eases the operational burden of running a full Kafka Connector cluster, it doesn't dilute Connect's power.
-Any property that can be configured for a regular Kafka Connect cluster can also be configured for embedded mode.
+You control whether ksqlDB uses embedded mode by supplying server configuration properties to ksqlDB.
+If any {{ site.kconnect }}-related properties are present, which are properties prefixed with `ksql.connect.*`, ksqlDB uses these and applies them to the embedded {{ site.kconnect }} server.
+Although embedded mode eases the operational burden of running a full {{ site.kconnectlong }} cluster, it doesn't dilute {{ site.kconnect }}'s power.
+Any property that you can configure for a regular {{ site.kconnectlong }} cluster can also be configured for embedded mode.

-There are a number of properties that you must set to have a valid Connect setup.
-Refer to Kafka Connect's documentation to learn what the right properties to set are.
+There are a number of properties that you must set to have a valid {{ site.kconnect }} setup.
+Refer to the [Kafka Connect documentation](https://docs.confluent.io/current/connect/index.html) to learn about the right properties to set.
 One critical property is `ksql.connect.plugin.path`, which specifies the path to find the connector jars.
 If you're using Docker, use a volume to mount your connector jars from your host into the container.

-To get started, here is a Docker Compose example a server configured for embedded mode.
-All `KSQL_` environment variables are automatically converted to server configuration properties.
-Any connectors installed on your host at `confluent-hub-components` will be loaded.
-Place this in a file named `docker-compose.yml`:
+To get started, here is a Docker Compose example with a server configured for embedded mode.
+All `KSQL_` environment variables are converted automatically to server configuration properties.
+Any connectors installed on your host at `confluent-hub-components` are loaded.
+Save this in a file named `docker-compose.yml`:

 ```yaml
 ---